Complete In-House Plastic Injection Mold Tooling Solutions

 Injection mold repairs can be costly.
 This means it is critically important for injection molds to receive regular maintenance; this is simply the best way to protect your investment and maintain consistent production of quality plastic components.
 With our on-site tooling facility we provide quick and efficient mold repairs or revisions.

-Crescent Industries utilizes CNC automated equipment and highly skilled journeymen and machinists to produce custom and complex precision components.
+As an expert custom Swiss-screw machined parts manufacturer, Crescent Industries utilizes CNC automated equipment and highly skilled journeymen and machinists to produce custom and complex precision components.
 Our equipment includes several horizontal and vertical CNC machining centers, Die-Sink EDM’s, Wire EDM and a 3 Axis/2Axis machining center with a rotary table and capabilities for tombstones and automatic tool changer which achieves extended machining hours and continuous operation.
 We have invested in CMMs which are located in our tooling facility to perform quality inspections during the machining process to verify precision and accuracy.

-Assembly & Packaging
+- Assembly & Packaging

 Inserts can be molded into a diverse range of critical plastic components.
 These components can be used in housings, instruments, knobs and electrical components.
 Which can be utilized in the medical, defense, aerospace, electronics/electrical, industrial and consumer markets.

 - Surface Mount Pads